LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 **Copy as plain text:** This action opens a window that includes that text of the conversation that can be copied to anywhere you need, such as into a CRM record.

 **Transfer conversation:** Select a skill or agent status to transfer your conversation to.
-Use the search bar to find the relevant skill or status.
+Use the search bar to find the relevant skill or agent.
 Once you do this, the conversation will move out of your workspace and enter the relevant queue.
+The conversation will advance in the queue according to the queue policy defined on the account.
+By default, this conversation will be handled by the queue like any other conversation, with no weighting or preference given to it.
+Transferred conversations are marked as actionable by default, this can be configured.

+**Back to queue:** You can send a conversation back to the queue where it will be redirected to another online agent.
+Conversations being placed back into the queue can be automatically assigned higher priority and reach the top of the queue faster.
+A queue prioritization rule can be defined so that conversations that are sent back to the queue will receive priority for handling, pushing them to the top of the queue using a velocity factor.

 **Resume conversation:** This action reopens a closed conversation in order for you to follow up with a customer.